YahyaAsmara/CivicLink/README.md

 - TailwindCSS
 - Vercel (Deployment)

+# Technology We Scrapped
+- React
+- Node.js
+- OpenAI integration

 ## Deployment
 This project is deployed using Vercel.
-You can visit the live site at: [https://law-hub.vercel.app/)](https://law-hub.vercel.app/)
+You can visit the live site at: [https://law-hub.vercel.app/](https://law-hub.vercel.app/)

 ## Future Enhancements
 - Integration with CANLII API